liujingbreak/plink/README.md

 copyright 2016
 ```

-### Design features
+### Designed features
 - A Component package (Node package) can contain both Client side code and server side code, even isomorphic code.

-- Be compliant (or work with) to modern web framework's command line tools like `Angulr cli` and `create-react-app`
+- Be compliant (or work with) to modern web framework's command line tools like `Angulr cli` and `create-react-app`.

-- Support developing library package through symlinks, manage monorepos style projects (like what Lerna, Bazel and Yarn do).
+- Support developing library package through symlinks, manage **monorepo** style projects (like what Lerna, Bazel and Yarn do).
   > [monorepos](https://www.atlassian.com/git/tutorials/monorepos)

+- Unlike Lerna, also supports **multirepo**.

+- Compiling Typescript file from monorepo source file structure.
 - A share environment configuration system which can be avaible
 to runtime client side (in browser), compile time server side and Node.js express http server side.